Study Guide for The Human Body in Health and Illness

 Description

-Use this practical review to get the most out of your A&P textbook!
-Corresponding to the chapters in The Human Body in Health and Illness, 6th Edition, by Barbara Herlihy, this study guide makes it easy to understand and remember basic Anatomy & Physiology.
-Engaging exercises, activities, and quizzes help you memorize A&P terms and master the key concepts relating to A&P and disease of the human body.
-Even if you find science intimidating, this review tool can help you succeed in A&P!
+Corresponding to the chapters in The Human Body in Health and Illness, 4th Edition, by Barbara Herlihy, this study guide offers fun and practical exercises to help you review, understand, and remember basic A&P. Even if you find science intimidating, this book can help you succeed.

 Key Features

-- Textbook page references are included with the questions to make it easier to find and review A&P topics.
+- Textbook page references are included with the questions to make information easy to find.

-- Objectives at the beginning of each chapter reinforce the goals of the textbook and set a framework for study.

-- Coloring activities help you study and remember the details of anatomy.

 - Each chapter includes three parts: